arbennett/arbennett.github.io/_posts/2021-08-18-ml_infrastructure_for_eess_beginners.markdown

   </figcaption>
 </figure>

-Let's take a moment to revel in how cool this actually is.
+Let's take a moment to reflect on how cool this actually is.
 You've just opened up a very large dataset stored on one machine over the network to another machine in a very small number of lines of code, and you retain the labels and metadata of your data.
 So now the question about how to reasonably access this